And greetings to you music lovers, thrill seekers, and conversationalists all across the bountiful fruited plane.

 And it is a piece written by a Democrat by the name of Orson Scott Card.

-I do not know who Orson Scott Card is, but I want to share with you some of the quotes from his uh lengthy piece.
+I do not know who Orson Scott Card is, but I want to share with you some of the quotes from his lengthy piece.

-Uh even though, you know, I I read most of it and and uh what I read is just put so well in this piece, and I think it is amplified by the fact that it is somebody who proudly claims to be a Democrat.
+And I think it is amplified by the fact that it is somebody who proudly claims to be a Democrat.

 Let me give you just some pull quotes and then read a couple of lengthy quotes.

-One of the quotes in this article is Bin Laden predicted it, the Democratic Party in America is following his script exactly.
+One of the quotes in this article is, Bin Laden predicted it, the Democratic Party in America is following his script exactly.

 Another.

-And when you sum up the others with any kind of rational understanding of military history, the only possible conclusion is that this is the best run war in history with the fewest mistakes and casualties.
+And when you sum up the others with any kind of rational understanding of military history, the only possible conclusion is that this is the best-run war in history with the fewest mistakes and casualties.

 Another quote.

-Vote for no congressional candidate who even hints at withdrawing from a rock or opposing Bush's leadership in the war, and vote for no candidate who will hand control of the House of Representatives to those who are sworn to undo Bush's restrained but steadfast foreign policy in this time of war.
+For the sake of our children's future and for the sake of all good people in the world who don't get to vote in the only election that matters to their future too, vote for no congressional candidate who even hints at withdrawing from Iraq or opposing Bush's leadership in the war and vote for no candidate who will hand control of the House of Representatives to those who are sworn to undo Bush's restrained but steadfast foreign policy in this time of war.

-And it's entitled The Only Issue This Election Day.
+This is a Democrat Orson Scott card, and it's entitled The Only Issue This Election Day.

 There is only one issue in this election that'll matter five or ten years from now, and that's the war on terror.